chinmayto/terraform-aws-api-gateway-lambda-authorizer/README.md

 }
 ```

-### Step 3: Setup API Gateway with required methonds
+### Step 3: Setup API Gateway with required methonds, resources, stage, authorizer
 The API Gateway functions as a proxy, forwarding incoming HTTP requests from the client to the Lambda function using a POST request.

-API Gateway methods will have "CUSTOM" Authorization with a lambda authorizer attached to it (created in step 4).
+API Gateway methods will have "CUSTOM" Authorization with a lambda authorizer attached to it (see step 4).

 ```terraform
 ################################################################################